 - It contributes towards improving the quality of the product.

-- In products with long lifecycle, it can considerably reduce manual testing efforts with the help of automation.
+- In products with a long lifecycle, it can considerably reduce manual testing efforts with the help of automation.

 Regression testing makes life easier for the testers while working on a large software project.
 However, it has some limitations which we can overcome with the steps mentioned in the next sections of this tutorial.